alexyang1818/bootcamp_challenge4/README.md

 The scores by school type is not affected upon the updated analysis.

 ## **Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.**

+Replacing the ninth grade at Thomas High School does not change the results of this analysis.
+The math and reading scores analyzed against capita spending, school size, and school type remain the same upon the correction.
+The only change is that the score for the ninth grade at Thomas High School is "NaN", which is expected.